bogeeee/react-deepwatch/readme.md

         {/* Side note: The above load(...) code is **independent** of state.showPrices, react-deepwatch knows that automatically, so clicking here will NOT exec a re- load(...)👍... */}
         Show prices <input type="checkbox" {...bind(state.showPrices)} />
-        {/* showing here, that clicking "show prices" will only do a rerender but not re-do the fetchFruitsFromServer: */}
+        {/* showing here, that clicking "show prices" will only do a re-render but not re-do the fetchFruitsFromServer: */}
         {state.showPrices?<div>Free today!</div>:null}
     </div>
 });